Edgard Varèse: Early life

 Edgard Victor Achille Charles Varèse was born in Paris; when he was a few weeks old, he was sent to be raised by his maternal great-uncle and other relations in the village of Le Villars in the Burgundy region of France.
 There he developed a very strong attachment to his maternal grandfather, Claude Cortot (also grandfather to the pianist Alfred Cortot, a first cousin of Varèse).
 His affection for his grandfather outshone anything he felt for his own parents.

 After being reclaimed by his parents in the late 1880s, in 1893 young Edgard was forced to relocate with them to Turin, Italy, in part, to live amongst his paternal relatives, since his father was of Italian descent.
-It was there that he had his first real musical lessons, with the long-time director of Turin's conservatory, Giovanni Bolzoni.
+It was there that he had his first real musical lessons, with the director of the Turin Conservatory, Giovanni Bolzoni.
 In 1895, he composed his first opera, Martin Pas, which has since been lost.
 Now a teenager, Varèse, influenced by his father, an engineer, enrolled at the Polytechnic of Turin and started studying engineering, as his father disapproved of his interest in music and demanded an absolute dedication to engineering studies.
 This conflict grew greater and greater, especially after the death of his mother in 1900, until 1903 when Varèse left home for Paris.

 In 1904, he commenced his studies at the Schola Cantorum (founded by pupils of César Franck), where his teachers included Albert Roussel.
 Afterwards, he went to study composition with Charles-Marie Widor at the Paris Conservatoire.
-In this period, he composed a number of ambitious orchestral works, but these were only performed by Varèse in piano transcriptions.
+In this period, he composed some ambitious orchestral works, but these were only performed by Varèse in piano transcriptions.
 One such work was his Rhapsodie romane, from about 1905, which was inspired by the Romanesque architecture of the Church of St. Philibert in Tournus.
-In 1907, he moved to Berlin, and in the same year, he married the actress Suzanne Bing, with whom he had one child, a daughter.
+In 1907, he moved to Berlin and married the actress Suzanne Bing, with whom he had a daughter.
 They divorced in 1913.

 During these years, Varèse became acquainted with Erik Satie and Richard Strauss, as well as with Claude Debussy and Ferruccio Busoni, who particularly influenced him at the time.
 He also gained the friendship and support of Romain Rolland and Hugo von Hofmannsthal, whose Œdipus und die Sphinx he began setting as an opera that was never completed.
-On 5 January 1911, the first performance of his symphonic poem Bourgogne was held in Berlin.
+On January 5, 1911, the first performance of his symphonic poem Bourgogne was held in Berlin.

 After being invalided out of the French Army during World War I, he moved to the United States in December 1915.